 - The creative process lies not in imitating, but in paralleling nature – translating the impulse received from nature into the medium of expression, thus vitalizing this medium.
 The picture should be alive, the statue should be alive, and every work of art should be alive.

 - A plastic art cannot be created through a superimposed literary meaning.
 The artist who attempts to do so produces nothing more than a show-booth.
 He contents himself with visual storytelling.
 He subjects himself to a mechanistic kind of thinking, which disintegrates into fragments.
+(Hans Hofmann denies any option of story-telling in modern art, and had so a strong impact on the younger American Expressionism artists, fh)

 - This two-way transformation proceeds from metaphysical perceptions, for metaphysics is the search for the essential nature of reality.
 And so artistic creation is the metamorphosis of the external physical aspects of a thing into a self-sustaining spiritual reality.
 Such is the magic act which takes place continuously in the development of a work of art.
 On this and only on this is creation based.